tetrateio/dmz-workshop/01-Tenancy/README.md

 2. Secure App
 3. Bookinfo App

-Apply the configuration using the `tctl`:
+Apply the configuration using the `tctl apply` command:

 ```bash
 envsubst < 01-Tenancy/02-workspace.yaml | tctl apply -f -
 ```

-Lets inspect the workspace configuration applied in more detail.
+Let's inspect the workspace configuration applied in more detail.
 Each workspace is nearly identical; though obviously meta-data such as *name* need to be unique.  `Workspaces` also have a parent `Tenant`.
 Additionally, workspaces are the construct that maps the logical multi-tenancy constructs of TSB to the physical infrastructure.
 This is done via selectors that are made up of a cluster/namespace tuple.
 Wildcards are also supported.
 Inspect the file `01-Tenancy/02-workspace.yaml` to understand this mapping.

 ```yaml
 ---